NizarGhandri/bitcoin_sentiment_analysis/README.md

     - If you are running Unix ``` source mypython/bin/activate ``` or Windows ``` mypthon\Scripts\activate ```
     - Run ``` pip install -r requirements.txt ```

+Also add the data file "Bitcoin_tweets.csv" in the data folder.
+You can download it from [here] (https://www.kaggle.com/alexandrayuliu/bitcoin-tweets-sentiment-analysis/data)

 Afterwards simply run the Baseline.ipynb.